Jameshughes2009/Firstday/18-NoSQL/01-Activities/20-Stu_Aggregates/README.md

 ## Expected Behavior

-When I test the `/books/sum-price` GET route in Insomnia, summary statistics for only books that are in stock should be returned.
+When I test the `sum-price` GET route in Insomnia, summary statistics for only books that are in stock should be returned.

 ## Actual Behavior

-When I test the `/books/sum-price` GET route in Insomnia, summary statistics for all books are returned.
+When I test the `sum-price` GET route in Insomnia, summary statistics for all books are returned.

 ## Steps to Reproduce the Problem